 Shop drawing: A drawing of a potential piece of ironwork prepared by the fabricator, but less accurate than a blueprint

 Speakeasy: A door viewer, or small door in a door, through which a homeowner can look to identify visitors before opening the door.

 Specifications: The requirements that a particular constructed piece must adhere to, including measurements and standards.

 Stile: A vertical framing member of a door.

 Strip: A long, flat, thin piece of metal.

 Swing: The direction that a door opens; the two types are in-swing, in which the door opens into the home, and out-swing, in which the door opens outward.

 Tack weld: Welding done in a series of small spots, capable of holding metal parts in place while they are assembled and awaiting a continuous weld in final assembly.

-Tempering: Heating glass, metal or another material to a high temperature and then cooling it to improve hardness and strength of the material.
+Tempering: Heating glass, metal, or another material to a high temperature and then cooling it to improve the hardness and strength of the material.